MozillaHive/hive-contributor-guide/README.md

 ![Hive NYC Logo](images/hive-logo.png)
-# How Hive NYC Works
+# Hive Learning Network NYC

 Hive NYC is a **network for learning** and a **network that learns**:
 * Contributors work together to make and learn, using an open source approach that generates opportunities to innovate and discover.

-The first of Mozilla’s growing community of city-wide networks, Hive NYC collaborators are aiming to revolutionize learning in New York city and beyond.
-Members learn with and from one another, share ideas and build solutions, developing the tools and practices to advance ***connected learning*** and ***web literacy***.
+The first of Mozilla's growing community of city-wide networks, Hive NYC collaborators are aiming to revolutionize learning in New York city and beyond.
+Members learn with and from one another, share ideas and build solutions, developing the tools and practices to advance **[connected learning](http://clalliance.org/)** and **[web literacy](https://webmaker.org/en-US/resources)**.

 ## Getting Involved